Higher Symmetries of the Laplacian via Quantization: Introduction

-In Section $2$, we introduce our main tools, namely the classification of conformally invariant operators on symbols \cite{ERi87,Bas90,Mic11a}, the conformally equivariant quantization \cite{DLO99} and the induced star product on symbols \cite{DEO04}.
+In Section $2$, we describe our main tools, namely the classification of conformally invariant operators on symbols \cite{ERi87,Mic11a}, the conformally equivariant quantization $\cQ^{\l,\l}$ \cite{DLO99}, parametrized by $\l\in\bbR$, and the induced star product on symbols \cite{DEO04}.

-In Section $3$ lies our first main result.
-We characterize the space $\cAl$ of higher symmetries of $\Delta^\ell$ and the space $\cK^\ell$ of $\ell$-generalized conformal Killing tensors \cite{NPr90} as kernels of conformally invariant operators.
-Then, we prove that conformally equivariant quantization maps one operator to the other, and then one space to the other.
-This correspondence can be made explicit, since formulae have been derived for this quantization \cite{DOv01,Lou03}, even in the curved case \cite{Rad09,Sil09}.
+In Section $3$, we formulate and prove our first main result.
+We characterize the space $\cAl$ of higher symmetries of $P_\ell$ (with $\l=\frac{n-2\ell}{2n}$) and the space $\cK^\ell$ of $s$-generalized conformal Killing tensors with $s<\ell$ \cite{NPr90}, as kernels of some conformally invariant operators.
+Then, we prove that conformally equivariant quantization $\cQ^{\l,\l}$ intertwines both conformally invariant operators.
+As a result, we get an isomorphism of $\fkg$-module $\cQ^{\l,\l}:\cK^\ell\rightarrow\cAl$, with $\fkg$ the the Lie algebra of conformal vector fields.
+Note that explicit formulas are available for the conformally equivariant quantization \cite{DOv01,Lou03,Rad09,Sil09}.